-- 1. From the menu toolbar, click Configuration > Video/Audio > ROI. - 2.
-Select the desired channel from the drop-down list.
+1. From the menu toolbar, click Configuration > Video/Audio > ROI.

-- 3. Draw the region of interest on the image.
-Up to four regions can be drawn. - 4.
-Choose the stream type to set the ROI encoding. - 5.
+- 2. Draw the region of interest on the image.
+Up to four regions can be drawn. - 3.
+Choose the stream type to set the ROI encoding. - 4.
 Enable Fixed Region to manually configure the area.